whatsfordinner/autoscaling_app_poc/README.md

 * nginx config files represent application configuration
 * static docs represent application code

+Please be aware that this will deploy resources into your AWS account that will cost you money.
+Delete the resources *and* AMI(s) when you are finished.

 ## Running Packer to build the AMI

 ```